AhmadHerzallah/groover/README.md

 ## Bugs to fix:

-- [ ] load the page and then load the user's data.
+- [ ] show default profile page and then show user's data.

 ## 🤝 Contributing